-In this section, we first calculate the first-order scalar perturbations in the metric by the DW.
-Then, we determine the power spectrum of the curvature perturbations for the induced GW.
+In this section, we will first calculate the first-order scalar perturbations in the metric induced by the DW.
+Subsequently, we will analyze the power spectrum of the curvature perturbations associated with the generated GWs.